wmeints/effective-llm-applications/manuscript/04-the-art-and-nonsense-of-prompt-engineering.md

 Switching between LLM provider is now as simple as setting a different value for the `ServiceId` property in the execution settings.

-The YAML format does have some limitations too.
-I've found that YAML is sensitive to mismatches in spaces and tabs.
+The YAML format does have some limitations.
+I've found that the YAML format in general is sensitive to mismatches in spaces and tabs.
 And editing the text of the template in the YAML file can be a bit cumbersome.
 But it's nice to have the option to store prompts in a single file with multiple sets of excution settings.

 **Note:** Working with multiple LLM providers is experimental at the time of writing.
 You will need to add `<NoWarn>SKEXP0001</NoWarn>` to the `PropertyGroup` section of your project file to suppress the build error telling you that the feature is experimental.

-## Using the chat history to your advantage
+## Using the Chat History to Your Advantage

 In [#s](#prompt-templates) we discussed how to use single prompts with Semantic Kernel.
 While this is useful for non-chat based scenarios I think it's important to also discuss chat-based scenarios.
-With a chat-based scenario we're talking about chat applications.
-But the user interface doesn't have to be a chat interface.
-It can also be a conversation between two actors in a workflow as we'll explore in chapter 11 or possibly a team of agents as we'll see in chapter 13.
+When talking about chat-based scenarios you have to keep in mind that you don't necessarily need a chat user interface.
+We're strictly talking about a list of prompts and responses that form a conversation.

 You'll need a different approach when working with chat history.
 We're no longer dealing with a scenario where we need to generate a single response.
-Instead, we'll build a conversation and use that as the central unit of content to work with.
+Instead, we'll build a conversation that can have multiple turns and use that as the central unit of content to work with.

 Let's take a look at the chat history object first as this will be the central unit we'll work with.
 You can build a conversation using the following piece of code: